Español

 Hodgkin lymphoma and other types of non-Hodgkin lymphoma are discussed separately.

-To understand what lymphoma is, it helps to know something about the lymph system (also known as the lymphatic system).
-The lymph system is part of the immune system, which helps fight infections and some other diseases.
-The lymph system also helps fluids move around the body.
+Your lymph system is part of your immune system, which helps fight infections and some other diseases.
+Your lymph system also helps fluids move around your body.

-The lymph system is made up mainly of lymphocytes, a type of white blood cell.
+The lymph system is made up mostly of lymphocytes, a type of white blood cell.
 The main types of lymphocytes are:

-Both types of lymphocytes can develop into lymphoma cells.
+Any type of lymphocyte can develop into lymphoma.
 In the skin, T-cell lymphomas are more common than B-cell lymphomas.
+NK-cell lymphomas are rare.

-Doctors can tell B cells and T cells apart with lab tests that detect certain proteins on their surfaces and certain features of their DNA.
-These tests also can recognize several stages of B-cell and T-cell development.
-This can help doctors figure out which type of lymphoma a person has, which can help determine their treatment options.
+Doctors can tell B cells, T cells, and NK cells apart with lab tests.
+These tests detect certain proteins on their surfaces and certain features of their DNA.
+The tests can also recognize several stages of B-cell, T-cell, and NK cell development.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.